Facebook Tips & Strategies

 3. Once on your Page's feed, tap your Profile Picture to go to your Page's main profile.

-4. Right below your page name and bio, you'll see a line of stats: X Likes · Y Followers.
+4. Below your page name and bio, you'll see stats: X Likes · Y Followers.

 5. Tap on the "Y Followers" number.

-For most users, the mobile method is quicker and less cluttered, making it the easiest way to perform a quick check.
+For most users, the mobile method is quicker and easier for a quick check.

 Beyond the List: Using Your Page Insights for Smarter Marketing